graphql/graphiql/.changeset/stale-gifts-promise.md

 '@graphiql/react': patch
 ---

-Fix initialState for new hooks
+Remove initialState for new hooks, add `additionalComponent` to toolbar to allow buttons to use context